samtron1412/docs/tech/it/ai/machine-learning.md

     + can be a goal in itself (discovering hidden patterns in data)
     + means towards an end (feature learning)

+# Applications

+- Classification
+    + inputs are divided into two or more classes (multiclass classification, and the learner must produce a model that assigns unseen inputs to one or more (multi- label classification) of these classes.
+    + typically in a supervised manner
+    + e.g. spam filtering
+- Regression
+    + produce a function that describes relationships between inputs and outputs
+    + a supervised problem
+    + the outputs are continuous rather than discrete
+- Clustering
+    + a set of inputs is to be divided into groups
+    + unlike in classification, the groups are not known beforehand => unsupervised task
+- Density estimation
+    + finds the distribution of inputs in some space
+- Dimensionality reduction
+    + simplifies inputs by mapping them into a lower-dimensional space

 # References